JBCounts89/credit-risk-classification/README.md

 **My Comments**\
 Please see the Credit_Risk folder for the completed code and my full report.
 Thank you!

 **Background**<br />
-In this Challenge I used various techniques to train and evaluate a model based on loan risk.
+In this challenge I used various techniques to train and evaluate a model based on loan risk.
 It included a dataset of historical lending activity from a peer-to-peer lending services company used to build a model that can identify the creditworthiness of borrowers.